 - Overhead of any type;

 - Staff expenses and labor;

 - Expenses related to the premises, material and furniture;

 - Miscellaneous and especial expenses;

-- Insurance premiums,
+- Insurance premiums;

-- · Gifts, donations and subsidies.
+- Gifts, donations and subsidies;

+- The Withholding tax.

-As a general rule, the following conditions must be met before a deductible expense is claimed:
+Generally, the following conditions must be met before a deductible expense is claimed:

-- The expense must be done in the company's interest; - The expense must represent a diminution of the net assets; - The expense must be related to the fiscal year during which it was done; - The expense must be justified.
+- The expense must be done in the company's interest; - The expense must be recorded; - The expense must represent a diminution of the net assets; - The expense must be related to the fiscal year during which it was done; - The expense must be justified.